- ★ Writing Support

 After completing the First-Year Directed Self-Placement for Writing

-When you meet with your advisor during Orientation, you will consider your experience completing the DSP essay and questions, as well as your prior writing experiences.
+When you meet with your advisor during Orientation, you will consider your experience completing the DSP and answering the questions, as well as your prior writing experiences.
 Based on these considerations, you will choose a writing course that will enable you to become more proficient and confident in academic writing.
 More information on choosing your first writing course can be found on our Deciding which Writing Course to Take page.